bernie-skipole/acremscope/docs/index.md

 Edit the file /home/bernard/www/acremscope_packages/cfg.py to have the correct database ip, usernames passwords.

-In particular set the lines in the _CONFIG directory:
+In particular set the line in the _CONFIG directory:

-mqtt_ip : 10.105.192.1

-and

 postgresql_ip : 10.105.192.252